Photo creditsGiulia Benedetta Costa

 The core of the apartment is a rust-coloured ‘box’ open in several places: two arches and a porthole connect the kitchen area with the other spaces of the house.
 The rough surface of the exposed reinforced concrete beam-pillar structure is placed in antithesis with the polychrome palladiana floor which inspired the color palette of the entire apartment.

 We are in a 70 square meter apartment in the Milanese district of NoLo.
-The original layout is very traditional: five different rooms, each of which rather small in size, are accessible from a unique space that serves as both entrance and hallway.
+The original layout is very traditional: five different rooms, rather small in size, are accessible from a unique space that serves as both entrance and hallway.

 The main goal was therefore to break this rigid distribution by enhancing the spatial continuity and maximizing the brightness, a potential given the double exposure of the building.
 A highlighted sign of the space enlargement is the beam-column structure in exposed, rough concrete.
-This brutalist gesture generates a loud contrast with the preciousness and beauty of the existing floor: a palladiana in polychrome marble which becomes the inspiring motif of the entire chromatic palette.
+This brutalist gesture generates a loud contrast with the precious existing floor: a polychrome palladiana marble which becomes the inspiring motif of the entire chromatic palette.

-Both visually and physically penetrable, the centerpiece of the house is the rust-colored varnished box that clearly separates the kitchen from the living room.
+Both visually and physically permeable, the centerpiece of the house is the rust-colored varnished ‘box’ that clearly separates the kitchen from the living room.
 The dialogue between these functions is allowed by two arched openings, which connect the entrance to a small reading corner by the window; and by the porthole that looks directly onto the living room.